-Mohammad Hassan, another activist in Homs, said bombardment had intensified early on Wednesday, targeting Bab Amr, al-Bayada, Khalidiyeh and Wadi al-Arab, all of which have revolted against Assad.
+Mohammad Hassan, another activist in Homs, said bombardment had intensified in the early morning of Wednesday, targeting Bab Amr, al-Bayada, Khalidiyeh and Wadi al-Arab, all which have revolted against Assad.

 State media reported that “armed terrorist groups” had attacked police roadblocks in Homs and fired mortar bombs at the city, with three falling on the Homs oil refinery.

 “Armed terrorist groups shelled the refinery in Homs, setting two fuel depots on fire,” Syrian television said.

 The opposing claims came as Sergei Lavrov, the Russian foreign minister, returned to Moscow after holding talks with Assad in Damascus a day earlier.